jadebustos/digital-cv/README.md

 Regarding my academic background, although I originally earned a degree in Mathematics from the University of Salamanca, focusing my studies on numerical analysis, I have continued to read and educate myself independently, mainly in the field of artificial intelligence.
 Nearly 20 years after completing my degree, I obtained a master's degree in artificial intelligence.
 Just a year later, I decided to embark on a new and exciting journey by pursuing a master's in quantum computing.
 I have also collaborated as a lecturer in specialized programs at the [University of Salamanca](https://www.usal.es/) and the [International University of La Rioja](https://www.unir.net/).

 I enjoy learning and taking on new challenges, but I also believe in the importance of disconnecting.
 To do so, I like to spend time with family and friends, engaging in various hobbies.
-Some of my favorite activities include listening to music, walking in nature, cycling, playing golf, practicing precision shooting at a shooting range, as well as going on motorcycle and off-road adventures to find landscapes and wildlife to photograph.
+Some of my favorite activities include listening to music, walking in nature, cycling, playing golf, airsoft, practicing precision shooting at a shooting range, as well as going on motorcycle and off-road adventures to find landscapes and wildlife to photograph.

 ### _Current postion: Senior Specialist Solution Architect at Red Hat, based on Spain._